 The fair value of RSUs is based on the market price of our common stock on the date of grant.
 RSUs vest annually over a four-year period.
-RSUs granted after June 2020 to our board of directors vest annually.
-The weighted-average grant date fair value of RSUs granted to employees and our board of directors for the nine months ended September 30, 2020 was \$61.72 and \$60.20 per share, respectively.
+The weighted-average grant date fair value of RSUs granted to employees for the six months ended June 30, 2020 was \$64.31 per share.